Four-Year Undergraduate Degree

 Child Language Development, Child Language Acquisition or First Language Acquisition: Note: A course describing typical language development in children, from birth to school entry.

-*NEW* Indigenous Canadian History: Starting in Fall 2019, all students admitted to the MSc SLP program will be required to complete a course focused on Indigenous history in Canada.
+*NEW* Course Required Upon Admission to the Program: Indigenous Canadian History: Starting in Fall 2019, all students admitted to the MSc SLP program will be required to complete a course focused on Indigenous history in Canada.
 The recommended course is the Indigenous Canada MOOC for certificate, however an academic equivalent will be accepted.

 If your institution is not listed on this page, or does not include a course that you would like to use for credit, please use the Alberta Transfer Guide to see if the course is transferable: